-The P.E.O.
-Program for Continuing Education, established in 1973, is a need based grant program providing one-time financial assistance to women whose education has been interrupted and who find it necessary to return to school to complete a degree or certification that improves their marketable skills for employment to support themselves and/or their families.
+This is a need-based grant program providing one-time financial assistance to women whose education has been interrupted and who find it necessary to return to school to complete a degree or certification that improves their marketable skills for employment to support themselves and/or their families.

 P.E.O.
-Scholar Awards are one-time, competitive, merit-based awards for women of the United States and Canada who are pursuing a doctoral level degree at an accredited college or university.
-In addition to recognizing and encouraging excellence in higher education, these awards provide partial support for study and research for women who will make significant contributions in their varied fields of endeavor.
+Scholar Awards are one-time, competitive, merit-based awards for women of the United States and Canada who are pursuing a doctoral-level degree at an accredited college or university.
 Priority is given to women who are well established in their programs, study or research.

 The numbers of awards is determined each year in accordance with the funds available.
 The current maximum award is $15,000.

-The Edmond J. Safra Center for Ethics encourages teaching and research about ethical issues in the professions and public life.
+The Center encourages teaching and research about ethical issues in the professions and public life.
 Its graduate fellowships support outstanding Harvard graduate and professional students who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.

 "Motivational Appraisal of Personal Potential" identifies motivations as they relate to possible career fields.
 Requires about 20 minutes, and yields a narrative analysis of motivations at no charge.
 You will be offered additional services for various fees.
 We have not assessed the paid services.